 The bassoon and contrabassoon are popular double-reed woodwind instruments found in orchestral, concert band, and chamber music, as well as in jazz and pop music (though not as commonly).

 Since the bassoon is such a popular instrument, it's no surprise that there are plenty of options for student, intermediate and professional bassoonists.
-This isn't only true of individual instruments but also of solo bassoon makers and larger brands.
+This isn't only true of individual instruments but also solo bassoon makers and larger brands.

 With such a wide variety of choices, knowing the market’s top brands is useful.
-Of course, the brand is far from the most important aspect of a bassoon, though it's still worth considering for general knowledge and judgement.
+Of course, the brand is far from the most important aspect of a bassoon, though it's still worth considering for general knowledge and judgment.
 In this article, I’ll share my take on the top bassoon (and contrabassoon) brands.